 Star Blends – Tailored Nutrition For Maximum Herd Performance

 When it’s time to start your calves on starter feed, turn to Star Blends for help.
 Our experts are ready to create a custom feed that meets the nutrient requirements of cattle in all growth stages.
 Working alongside your nutritionist, we’ll consider all aspects of your calves’ lives, from environmental conditions to their unique health needs, to create the best calf starter feed for your goals.
+We deliver custom calf starter feed across the Midwest.
 Contact us today to learn more.